glutonium69/wordle/README.md

 `index.js` is the main js file that intializes a new `Discord.Client`, sets up the bot, logs in and also takes care of listening to events and initializing game as well as take care of game instances, that is keeping track of new and old game instaces.
 This is being done using a `new Map()` called `gameInstances` which is inside [**gameClass.js**](#gameClassjs).
 Everytime a new game instance is initialized it is added to the `gameInstances` with the `server/guild id` as the key which is.Each game instace also remembers it's `guild id`.
 Once a game ends we use the `guild id` to `delete` that instance from `gameInstacnes`.
 It also starts the server which has beeen setup by [**server.js**](#serverjs).

+## package.txt

+cs50 codespace I think has `package.json` in their `.gitignore` hence it doesn't get pushed to the repo Which is why I am using `package.txt` to store all the `dependency packages` / the literal `package.json` code so anyone can simply make a `package.json`, paste the code in `package.txt` and subsequently run `npm install` to install all the dependencies.

 ## registerSlash.js